mozilla-mobile/firefox-ios/focus-ios/README.md

 [![codecov](https://codecov.io/gh/mozilla-mobile/focus/branch/master/graph/badge.svg)](https://codecov.io/gh/mozilla-mobile/focus)

+⚠️ **Development of this project is not currently a high priority.
+Because of this, we cannot guarantee timely reviews or interactions on this repository.
+If you would like to contribute to one of our other iOS projects, we recommend checking out [Firefox iOS](https://github.com/mozilla-mobile/firefox-ios).
+We greatly appreciate your interest in and contributions towards Focus and look forward to working with you on other projects!**

 # Firefox Focus for iOS

 _Browse like no one’s watching.
 The new Firefox Focus automatically blocks a wide range of online trackers — from the moment you launch it to the second you leave it.
 Easily erase your history, passwords and cookies, so you won’t get followed by things like unwanted ads._